inktrap/studyriffic/README.md

      - bug: ie: skips back to 0% and first question, then after Continue, skips to the next new question after the last position before break-off (e.g., 50%).
      - bug: ie 11: does not work (endless loop after two questions)
      - bug: ie 11: default magnification too big (why?)

+ - create more question types, f.e. question answer pair question types (how could this be done flexibly? currently this is … an inconvenience, but for studyriffic to be really useful this would be needed, c.f. experigen setup. generate main.tpl content from json?)
+    - the thing is … the data that is saved in the cookies and so on is checked to be consistent … I have to rewrite a lot of stuff and generate it dynamically … this is not practical for now (should I just adapt it to fit the situation?)

 # Done